- Indexed annuities are products designed to provide downside protection while still allowing some growth potential.

-In addition, an often overlooked point is that for the purposes of the insurance company calculation, an index return excludes dividends, so your return from an indexed annuity will also exclude dividend income.
+In addition, an often-overlooked point is that for the purposes of the insurance company calculation, an index return excludes dividends, so your return from an indexed annuity will also exclude dividend income.
 This is important because history indicates that dividends have been a strong component of equity returns over the course of time.
-Since 1930, dividends have made up approximately 40% of the S&P 500's average annual total return.4
+For example, over the past 20 years, ending December 2021, the S&P 500 index has gained 7.38% annually without dividends and 9.52% with dividends.

 How does a cap impact potential returns?

-Let's consider the following chart, which uses a representative indexed annuity with a monthly cap of 1.50% on upside returns.
+Let's consider the following chart, which uses a hypothetical indexed annuity with an annual cap of 3.5% on upside returns.